Linux bash shell provides a lot of information into running applications.

 Add New Path

-Now we need to add new path to the
+Now we need to add a new path to the

 PATH variable.
 We will put a delimiter which is

-: and than put the new path we want to add.
-In this example we will add
+: and then put the new path we want to add.
+In this example, we will add

 /home/ismail/bin as new path.